-- The author of the publication (corresponding author or first author) is affiliated to the University of Geneva and mentions it in the publication.
+- The corresponding author of the publication is a staff member affiliated to the University of Geneva and mentions it in the publication.
 Are they more than one, the first person mentioned is considered.

 - The publisher of the journal or book guarantees immediate and free electronic access to the publication.

 - The journal has a peer-review or editorial review committee and must be listed in the Directory of Open Access Journals (DOAJ), or be eligible to be listed.